Penny Kittle: Teachers Have The Gifts To Make A Difference (Sept Update)

 I take a lot of inspiration from history.
 Science inspires me a lot as well.
 I read “The Autobiography of Malcolm X” a couple of days ago and that has inspired me a lot because wow, brilliant man.
 During the summer, I read Plato’s “The Republic” and that gave me some really great inspiration.
 I read a lot of books this summer, so I wrote a lot of poetry.
 As a matter of fact, I wrote an entire book of poetry this summer.
 And then I finished my musical.
 And then I finished my novel at the very beginning of quarantine.

-How can we re-engage students with independent reading to build a collaborative community of learners?
+How can we re-engage students in order to build a collaborative community of learners?

-Looking for something to dip into this summer on your own timeline?
+Looking for something to dip on your own timeline?

 Books are something social—a writer speaking to a reader—so I think making the reading of a book the center of a social event, the meeting of a book club, is a brilliant idea.